NabilDevFCG/Digeiz-Trajectories/README.md

 mkdir Build <br>
 cmake -S . -B Build/ <br>
 cmake --build Build/ <br>
-./Build/CPPDiz  dataFile.dat  (where  dataFile.dat is   small_trajectory.dat  or large_trajectory.dat) <br>
+./Build/CPPDiz small_trajectory.dat <br>

+you can change dat file and replace small_trajectory.dat  with large_trajectory.dat or test_trajectory.dat <br>

 The program will construct trajectories drom dat file <br> On the CLI you will see the list of trajectories with their Ids (Id if the index of trajectories based on creation time)<br>